keycodvin/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-* the file 9-divide_and_rule prints the result of the $POWER / $DIVIDE followed by a new line *the file 10-love_exponent_breath outputs of the value of breath to the exponent of love *the file 11-binary_to_decimal converts a the binary number kept in the variable $BINARY to base 10
+* the file 9-divide_and_rule prints the result of the $POWER / $DIVIDE followed by a new line *the file 10-love_exponent_breath outputs of the value of breath to the exponent of love *the file 11-binary_to_decimal converts a the binary number kept in the variable $BINARY to base 10 *the file 12-combinations prints all the combinations of two letters from a to z with oo excluded